Drafts

 Creating a draft

-- To scan an e-prescription, click the 'Scan Token' button.
-If you are not using an e-prescription, you can skip this step and proceed to create a draft.
+- On the 'Drafts' page, scan an E-prescription by clicking the 'Scan Token' button.
+If you are not using an e-prescription, skip this step and proceed to create a draft.

 -